English

 English Literature

-English Literature is compulsory for all students
+English Literature is currently optional for students.

 A Level